Jodu555/ez-uploader.de/README.md

 *	[ ] An Global Permission system to allow an account to choose which user can see their pictures
 *	[ ] Sorting System Day/Month/Year
 *	[ ] Public page for any user to show their published entries

+## Stretch

+*   [ ] Think about to store the authtoken in a database for multiple server support